vectrix-space/sync/collections/readme.md

 ## Performance

-The benchmarks below were recorded on a _M4 Mac Pro_.
+The benchmarks below were recorded on a _M4 Macbook Pro_.

 - [SyncMap Benchmarks](benchmarks.md#syncmap)